LucasTakanori/PAE-HP/Gyro_Encoders/Arduino_encoders_gyro/Readme.md

 The structure of this directory is the following:

-- Dentro de la carpeta [Arduino](https://github.com/LucasTakanori/PAE-HP/tree/main/Gyro_Encoders/Arduino_encoders_gyro/Arduino/ ) se encuentra todos los programs de Arduino asi como las librerias.
+- Inside the folder [Arduino](https://github.com/LucasTakanori/PAE-HP/tree/main/Gyro_Encoders/Arduino_encoders_gyro/Arduino/ ) you will find all the programs and libraries used for the Arduino board.

 - The program to store all the data comming from Arduino is the following [data_log.py](https://github.com/LucasTakanori/PAE-HP/tree/main/Gyro_Encoders/Arduino_encoders_gyro/data_log.py)